 There’s something deeply appealing about a chunky metal rectangle that unfurls to reveal an arsenal of tools.
 Phillips and flat-head screwdrivers, knives and saw blades, scissors and wire snips, pliers and bit drivers and tweezers and bottle openers — with a multi-tool they’re all available with the flick of a finger.
 Slide one in your pocket when you head out hiking, biking, or fishing and you’ll be ready to tackle just about anything.

 While multi-tools make our lives easier, however, finding the right one for you can be hard.
 There are myriad configurations of blades, snips, and other bits and bobs.
 According to Explorers Club president Richard Wiese, who has carried his Leatherman Bond up Kilimanjaro and Everest, “Leatherman was the first to have big hefty pliers, and to me, that’s the most practical thing.”
-With pliers, he says, “I can take a hook out of a fish’s mouth or tighten something with it.
-And it has a wire cutter, which lets you cut other things, too.”
+Pliers are key, agrees Chase Anderson, industry relations manager at Utah State University’s Outdoor Product Design and Development program and creator of the Outdoor Recreation Archive.
+You’re guaranteed to make regular use of them, “whether you’re fishing and need to pull a hook out, or you just need to do something around the house.”

-To help you find your next multi-tool, we asked Wiese and 13 other outdoor experts about the favorite multi-tools they take with them on every adventure.
+While Leatherman is something of an industry standard for outdoorsy people (Anderson says he thinks of the brand in the same way he does Kleenex or Xerox), it’s tricky to choose between the numerous design variations available.
+It’s also true that a couple of rival brands may suit your needs better.
+To help you find your next multi-tool, we asked Wiese and 16 other outdoor experts about the favorite multi-tools they take with them on every adventure.
 Along with pliers, other popular features they suggest include a knife, scissors, and screwdrivers — versatile tools you’ll use all the time.
 After that, it’s a matter of finding the components (and the price point) that speak to you.

 Best backcountry multi-tool